jsherman212/svc_stalker/README.md

 do `loader/loader module/svc_stalker`. `svc_stalker` will patch the kernel and
 in a few seconds XNU will boot.

+## Known Issues
+Sometimes a couple of my phones would get stuck at "booting".
+I have yet to figure out what causes this, but if it happens, try again.
+Also, if the device hangs after `bootx`, try again.

 ## svc_stalker_ctl
 svc_stalker will patch the first `sysent` struct in `_sysent` that has `sy_call` point to `_enosys` to instead point to a custom system call, `svc_stalker_ctl`.